The mere imparting of information is not education.”

 11 Demands by James Walton

-The first document, the 11 Demands, made by TCC's Obi Society (the future Black Student Union) is presented here by TCC's Dale Coleman, from his work The Open Door: A History of Tacoma Community College.
+Made by TCC's Obi Society (the future Black Student Union), the 11 Demands is presented here by TCC's Dale Coleman, from his work The Open Door: A History of Tacoma Community College.

 On Monday, May 5th, 1969, a group of 71 students and community members entered the office of President Ford.
 At the helm of this demonstration was Jim Walton –TCC's Obi Society chairman and future Tacoma City Manager.
 Walton presented Ford with a four-page document, which contained a list of 11 demands “necessary to eliminate the racist conditions that exist on campus.”
 The demands of the Obi Society were as follows: